Youniwemi/einvoicing-for-woocommerce/readme.txt

 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==
+= 0.1.6 : Fix adding invoice to emails as attachements
+* Updated tested Wordpress up to version
+* Fixed typos in readme
 = 0.1.5 : Allow E-Invoices to be attached to more WooCommerce Emails
-* Updated tested Wordpress and WooCommerce up to versions
+* Updated tested WooCommerce up to version
 * Updated translations
 = 0.1.4 : Applying Wordpress Plugin review team feedback
 * Multiple sanitization and escaping fixes.